FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/glossary.md

 A row in a FOCUS compatible cost and usage dataset.

+<a name="glossary:chargeperiod"><b>Charge Period</b></a>

+The time window in which a charge was incurred, inclusive of the start date and exclusive of the end date.
+A charge can start and/or end at any time within a charge period window.
+The charge period for continuous usage should match the time granularity of the dataset (e.g., 1 hour for hourly, 1 day for daily).

 <a name="glossary:commitment"><b>Commitment</b></a>

 A customer's agreement to consume a specific quantity of a service or resource over a defined period, usually also creating a financial commitment throughout the entirety of the commitment period.
 Some commitments also hold Providers to certain assurance levels of resource availability.

 <a name="glossary:commitment-based-discount"><b>Commitment-Based Discount</b></a>

-Also known as Commitment Discount, this is a pricing strategy or incentive offered by a service provider to encourage customers to commit to a certain level of usage or spend, over a specified period.
-Offerings vary in specificity of commitment, penalties for underutilization, and possible remedies.
+Also known as Commitment Discount, this is a commitment for an amount of usage or spend throughout a specified term, in exchange for discounted unit pricing on that amount.
+The commitment may be based on quantities of resource units or monetary value, with various payment options and time frames.

 <a name="glossary:cloud-service-provider"><b>Cloud Service Provider (CSP)</b></a>